-COMMUNITY PROFILE SUMMARY (see detail in Appendix 2)
+Community Profile Summary (see detail in Appendix 2)

-POPULATION

-115,510 total population

-Made up of:

-1,827 square miles

-9 (6%) of the 143 data zones in the Scottish Borders are part of the 20% most deprived data zones in Scotland.

-8 (6%) of the 143 data zones in the Scottish Borders are in the 20% most income deprived data zones in Scotland.

-700 people of nonworking age for every 1,000 of working age 48.1% of the population live in rural areas

-10 (7%) data zones in the Scottish Borders are in the 20% most employment deprived data zones in Scotland.

-8 (6%) data zones in the Scottish Borders are in the 20% most education deprived data zones in Scotland.

-VOLUNTEERING RATES WERE HIGH (PRE-COVID)

-36% of adults provided unpaid help to organisations or groups data zones in Scotland.

-Areas potentially needing most support to recover from Covid-19: Burnfoot, Langlee, data zones in Scotland

-Burnfoot, Langlee, Coldstream and Area, Jedburgh, Hawick, Central and Hawick North 9 (6%) data zones in the Scottish Borders are in the 20% most health deprived place to live

-46 (32%) data zones in the Scottish Borders are in the 20% most geographically access deprived

-97% of residents rate Scottish Borders as a very/fairly good

-Loneliness was reported less than across Scotland

-(pre-covid

-3 (2%) data zones in the Scottish Borders are in the 20% most housing deprived data zones in Scotland.

-SECTION 2: AIMS AND OBJECTIVES
+Population 115,510 1,827 square miles Scottish Index of Multiple Deprivation 9 (6%) of the 143 data zones in the Scottish Borders are part of the 20% most deprived data zones in Scotland.
+Income 8 (6%) of the 143 data zones in the Scottish Borders are in the 20% most income deprived data zones in Scotland.
+700 people of non-working age for every 1,000 of working age 48.1% of the population live in rural areas Employment 10 (7%) data zones in the Scottish Borders are in the 20% most employment deprived data zones in Scotland Education 8 (6%) data zones in the Scottish Borders are in the 20% most education deprived data zones in Scotland Volunteering rates were high (pre- covid): 36% of adults provided unpaid help to organisations or groups Areas potentially needing most support to recover from Covid- 19: Burnfoot, Langlee, Coldstream and Area, Jedburgh, Hawick Central and Hawick North Health 9 (6%) data zones in the Scottish Borders are in the 20% most health deprived data zones in Scotland Access to Services 46 (32%) data zones in the Scottish Borders are in the 20% most geographically access deprived data zones in Scotland 97% of residents rate Scottish Borders as a very/fairly good place to live Loneliness was reported less than across Scotland (pre- covid) Crime 20 (14%) data zones in the Scottish Borders are in the 20% most crime deprived data zones in Scotland Housing 3 (2%) data zones in the Scottish Borders are in the 20% most housing deprived data zones in Scotland

+Section 2: Aims and Objectives